 Once risk analysis has been undertaken, the response to these risks is planned – the fifth major process from PMBOK.
 This involves determining the response that will be made to the risk.
 It is important to note here that there can be positive and negative risks.
 Positive risks are factors that may benefit the project and cause it to peform better than expected.
 Strategies are needed for ensuring that these are taken advantage of.
 Negative risks are threats to the project.

-Finally, as the project proceeds risks need to be monitored and controlled – the sixth major process.
-Audits can be undertaken, analysis can be made of project cost and schewdule variance, technical performance measurment can be used, to establish whether risks are occurring and to enable decisions to be made on the response.
+Finally, as the project proceeds risks need to be monitored – the seventh major process.
+Audits can be undertaken, analysis can be made of project cost and schedule variance, technical performance measurement can be used, to establish whether risks are occurring and to enable decisions to be made on the response.
 The video below outlines six possible response types to risk, which are avoidance of risk, loss prevention, loss reduction, separation, duplication and diversification:

 Risk management has recieved particular attention due to the current economic climate.
 The professor in the following video looks at how risk is managed in today’s organisations.
 She deals with how to handle a crisis, emphasising the need for communication.
 She highlights the existence of positive and negative risk and outlines strategies for dealing with risk.

 This week’s reading reviews risk in Chinese construction projects.
 It reports a widescale study on the risks that exist in construction in China, applying a risk analysis to the construction industry as a whole.
 The results of the study are compared to a similar study of the Australian construction industry.